Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 To create a new Jira issue from your HackerOne report:
 1. Go to the HackerOne report in your inbox that you want to create a new Jira issue for.
 2. Click **Edit** next to <i>References</i>.
-3. Click **Create JIRA issue**.
+3. Click **Create Jira issue**.
 Optional: If the report contains any attachments, these will be synced to the Jira issue created as well.

 ![jira-integration-1](./images/jira-integration.png)